vmware/vic/tests/manual-test-cases/Group5-Functional-Tests/5-22-NFS-Volume.md

 ```
 Error response from daemon: create test???: "test???" includes invalid characters for a local volume name, only "\[a-zA-Z0-9][a-zA-Z0-9_.-]" are allowed
 ```
-* Step 12 - 22 should result in success
+* Steps 12 - 22 should result in success
 * Step 23 should result in error with the following error message:
 ```
 cat: can't open 'mydata/test_nfs_file.txt': No such file or directory
 ```
 * Step 24 and 25 should succeed, however step 25 will show the same error as above in the logs
-* Step 26 - 29 should result in success
+* Steps 26 - 29 should result in success
 * Step 30 should result in a properly formatted JSON response
 * Step 31 should result in each nfs volume being listed with both driver and volume name
 * Step 32 should result in success and the volume should not be listed anymore